 - High quality

 - Worth ranking

-A good link is relevant, comes from a site with high domain and page authority and it connected to an accurate anchor text.
+A good link is relevant, comes from a well known site and is connected to accurate anchor text.
 A bad link is the opposite.

 This is one of my favourite link building strategies so click here to get started.